json5/json5/README.md

 - Numbers can begin with an explicit plus sign.

+### Undefined

+- Supports the other value keyword in javascript 'undefined'.

 ### Comments

 - Both inline (single-line) and block (multi-line) comments are allowed.